Summing up 2020: Major events of the past year

 As a result, Joe Biden defeated Donald Trump to become the 46th president of the United States.
 Traders had anticipated such an outcome of the race and reacted in advance.

-The index which had been flat for two months finally escaped its consolidation range and began to rise:
+The S&P500 index which had been flat for two months finally escaped its consolidation range and began to rise:

 To hedge against risks during the uncertain election time, market participants flocked in safe-haven yen and bitcoin: